Adam von Trott zu Solz: Commemoration

 an edited version of the lecture given by the German historian Joachim Fest at the inauguration of the Adam von Trott Meeting Room at Balliol College, Oxford.
 Fest said:

+Few witnesses have spoken up for the resistance and few sentences have survived to describe the debates of the "Kreisauer Kreis," the urgent pleas of Stauffenberg and Tresckow, the thoughts of Haefte, Moltke, York and Leber.
+Von Trott's final memorandum – he said he had put his heart into it – has also been lost.
+Even the minutes of the hearings in the People's Court, where the conspirators were able to proclaim the principles which had governed their actions for the last time, have survived only as fragments: some were manipulated by the censor.

+This silence from the original sources has prolonged the isolation which surrounded the resistance from its beginnings.
+In fact, it has contributed to what might be called its second defeat.
+Commemorating the name of Adam von Trott in a meeting room at Balliol College is thus an act of justice.

 The Adam von Trott Memorial Appeal at Mansfield College runs annual lectures on themes relevant to his life and work, and funds scholarships for young Germans to read for a master's degree in politics at the college.

 Clarita von Trott

 Trott married Clarita Tiefenbacher in June 1940.
 He was survived by her (she had been jailed for some months) and by their two daughters, who were taken from their grandmother's house by the Gestapo after his execution and given to Nazi Party families for adoption.
 Their mother recovered them in 1945.
 Clarita died in Berlin at the age of 95 on 28 March 2013.